marinvar/stephanelefevre_7_28092020/README.md

 ## frontend and backend for social network

-You have to get a MySQL database up and running, with credentials available (like wamp or mamp).
+You have to get a MySQL database up and running, with credentials available (if you don't have you can install easily with wamp or mamp).

 Once this repository cloned: